Search

 Video resources

-The Heart Foundation would like to acknowledge and thank the many people and organisations that have contributed to the design and development of the digital MyHeart MyLife program, including patients, carers and healthcare professionals across the country, our Consumer Advisory Group members, and our digital agency Endava.
+The Heart Foundation would like to acknowledge and thank the many people and organisations that have contributed to the design and development of the digital MyHeart MyLife program, including patients, carers and health professionals across the country, our Consumer Advisory Group members, and our digital agency Endava.

-University of Sydney Westmead Applied Research Centre We would like to particularly acknowledge the foundational work of Prof Clara Chow and her research team at Westmead Applied Research Centre from which evidence-based behaviour change strategies have been adapted for the MyHeart MyLife program.
+University of Sydney Westmead Applied Research Centre We would like to particularly acknowledge the foundational work of Prof. Clara Chow and her research team at Westmead Applied Research Centre from which evidence-based behaviour change strategies have been adapted for the MyHeart MyLife program.

 We would also like to acknowledge and thank all of those involved in the research, pilot program and needs assessment that informed the design of the MyHeart MyLife program: